ibm-ecosystem-engineering/envizi-workshop-2024/160-contacts-logins/readme.md

 **View Only Engineer** has a user experience that is optimized for users of EFD and APM.
 The user has a limited set of menus which align with the EFD and APM modules.
 View only users can’t edit or change information, rather only view charts and run reports.

-Tag User has a user experience that is optimized for users who have general user access to one Tag only.
+**Tag User** has a user experience that is optimized for users who have general user access to one Tag only.

-Tag View Only has a user experience that is optimized for users who have view only access to one Tag only.
+**Tag View Only** has a user experience that is optimized for users who have view only access to one Tag only.

+**Personal Role for API Tokens** allows the user to have access to APIs.

+**Admin  Role for API Tokens** allows the user to have access to APIs.

 In this lab exercise we will create Contacts and Logins in Envizi for a given organization using Envizi Setup Contacts excel template.